hpvsim/hpvsim_methods_manuscript/README.md

 #### `use_case_1.py`
 This script is used for running and plotting the results for use case 1.
-- The `run_scenarios` section is computationally intensive and typically run on virtual machines.
+- The `run_scenarios` section takes 30-40 minutes to run.
- - `plot_scenarios` and `run_cea` creates plots of the use case 1 outputs.
+ - `plot_scenarios` and `run_cea` creates plots of the use case 1 outputs and run in seconds.

 #### `use_case_2.py`
 This script is used for running and plotting the results for use case 2.